Self-guided Kayak and Wildcamp expedition in the Archipelago of Stockholm. Choose 3-8 days depending your preferences.

 Discovery the wildlife, culture and history of the archipelago

-An area rich in bird life, you will encounter many types of seabird and (if lucky) seals!
+An area rich in wild life, you will encounter many types of seabird and likely Roe Deer.
+And (if lucky) eaglea, seals and moose!
 There is also ample opportunity to discover the culture and rich history of the archipelago.

 What we have included in the package

 A full-service experience with everything you need from start to finish.
 All the equipment you need to kayak, camp, cook and otherwise ensure you have a good time.
-Return transfer from Stockholm city to the kayak center and food shopping service.
+We also include return transfer from Stockholm city to the kayak center and we shop a food package for you at cost price.

-Departure dates: Start the tour any day of the week except Saturdays from June 14th – Sept 23rd.
+Departure dates: Start the tour any day of the week except Sundays from May 5th to Sept 23rd.

 Pick-up point for transfer: Stockholm City, Hotel Scandic Downtown Camper